Electron-Transfer and Exchange-Interaction Model of the Ligand Hyperfine Structure of Alkylated Iron-Sulfur Clusters: Theory

 \subsection{Radical-Cluster Exchange Interaction}

-In recent experiments \cite{yang2024endor}, the 5'-dAdo radical has been trapped in close proximity to the cluster.
-The cluster is dominantly in its 2+ oxidation state.
-The presence of the radical, however, induces exchange coupling to the cluster, inducing mixing of the radical doublet state with the triplet state of the cluster.
-In other words, $|\Psi^{(0)}\rangle=|\mr{SC}0\rangle$ and $|\Psi^{(1)}\rangle=C_1|\mr{SC}1\rangle$.
-The $C_1$ coefficient is then determined through perturbation theory, where the Hamiltonian is the same used in the previous case, Section \ref{bound}.
+In recent experiments \cite{yang2024endor}, supported by theoretical modeling, the 5'-dAdo radical has been trapped in close proximity to the cluster, where the cluster is dominantly in its 2+ oxidation state.
+The presence of the radical, however, induces its exchange coupling to the cluster, caused by the mixing of the radical doublet state with the triplet state of the cluster.
+The relevant spin wavefunctions are $|\Psi^{(0)}\rangle=|\mr{SC}0\rangle$ and $|\Psi^{(1)}\rangle=C_1|\mr{SC}1\rangle$.
+The $C_1$ coefficient is then determined through PT, where the Hamiltonian is the same used in the previous case, Section \ref{bound}.
 This gives the result: \ben

 \een This assumes that $k\ll j$, as verified in Section \ref{results}.
 The next step involves evaluation of the $z$-spin expectation values of the ${}^{57}$Fe sites, and comparison with its total spin counterpart.
-This is similar to the previous case, but here it gives the following expressions connecting SB theory with their observable site HFCCs: \ben

-\een We then obtain symmetry factors for nominally inactive transition metal sites (${}^{57}$Fe sites in this case).
+This is similar to the previous case, but here it gives the following expressions connecting SB theory with their observable site HFCCs: \ben \een We then obtain symmetry factors for nominally inactive transition metal sites (${}^{57}$Fe sites in this case).
 These relations imply that in this model, the ratio of ligand-cluster and inter-rhomb exchange couplings is determinant for the estimation of the metal-site HFCCs.
-We had previously found a similar result for a low-spin two iron system coupled to a methyl radical, which is now generalized for the [4Fe-4S] cluster.
+We previously found a similar result for a low-spin two iron system coupled to a methyl radical, which is now generalized for the [4Fe-4S] cluster.